 Checking Into Graduate Housing

-If you are not able to check-in on the date above or need to move in earlier due to academic purposes, please contact Kymberley Hendricks, Assistant Director of Residence Life for Programming and Graduate Housing at: Kymberley.Hendricks@wne.edu or 413-796-2169 to make alternate arrangements.
+If you have questions regarding your specific situation, please contact Kymberley Hendricks, Assistant Director of Residence Life for Programming and Graduate Housing at: Kymberley.Hendricks@wne.edu or 413-796-2169.

 Living in Gateway